slackapi/bolt-js/docs/_deployments/aws-lambda.md

 **2. Create an AWS access key**

-Next, you'll need programmatic access to your AWS account to deploy onto AWS Lambda.
+Next, you'll need programmatic access to your AWS account to deploy onto Lambda.
 In the world of AWS, this requires an **Access Key ID** and **Secret Access Key**.

 We recommend watching this short, step-by-step video to 🍿 [create an IAM user and download the access keys](https://www.youtube.com/watch?v=KngM5bfpttA).